putuoka/c4it-blog/content/posts/2020/037-clean-code-2-comments-and-formatting/article.md

 Maybe you've written the perfect comment that explains what your API does.

-But suddenly, someone adds a cache layer in your code, and he doesn't update the documentation.
+But suddenly, someone adds a cache layer in your code, and he or she doesn't update the documentation.

 So you'll end up with wrong comments that are simply outdated.